How Social Media Can Impact Your Divorce

 Social Media is Proof in “He Said, She Said”

 Social media – a printed account of what was said, threatened, or accused – can be that proof.
-Even if “everyone should know” that you were joking, didn’t mean it, or weren’t serious, the printed words speak louder than your intention.
+Even if “everyone should know” that you were joking, didn’t mean it, or weren’t serious, the printed words speak louder than what you later testify was your intention.

-Unfortunately, what is said on social media can and will be used against you in a court of law.
+Unfortunately, what is said on social media can and will be used against you in Court.

 What Your Friends Say Hurts You Too